+Laser therapy is perhaps the most effective non-surgical option for getting more youthful-looking skin on the whole.
+“Fractionated resurfacing lasers like Fraxel can improve tone and texture,” explains Joshua Zeichner, MD, director of cosmetic and clinical research at the Mt.
+Sinai Department of Dermatology.
+“With a week of a sunburned appearance afterward, you can even out dark spots while minimizing pores and improving skin texture,” he says.
 These fractional lasers, the most popular of which is the Fraxel Restore, are considered ablative, which means they damage the top layer of skin to stimulate the skin’s natural healing process.
 This promotes the production of collagen, which results in healthier, younger-looking skin.
-Fraxel Restore is clinically successful for reducing the appearance of fine lines, treating acne scars, and the overall improvement of skin texture.
+Fraxel Restore is clinically successful for reducing the appearance of fine lines, treating acne scars, and the improving overall skin texture.

 Microcurrency treatments involve gentle electrical stimulation to penetrate the deepest layers of the skin, catalyzing collagen and elastin production for overall toning and firming.
-Part of the improved muscle tone, firmness and cellular activity means tighter pores, reduced fine lines and wrinkles, and less puffiness.
+Part of the improved muscle tone, firmness, and cellular activity means tighter pores, reduced fine lines and wrinkles, and less puffiness.

 “For tightening the lower face and jawline, my favorite treatment is the ePrime,” Wu says.
 “It uses a row of fine needles to deliver the radiofrequency underneath the skin, to the deeper levels where the collagen sits.
 There is typically no crusting or scabbing, as with lasers.
-It takes one-and-a-half hours to do the treatment, and patients are swollen for seven to ten days, but my patients have been thrilled with the results,” she says.
+It takes one-and-a-half hours to do the treatment, and patients are swollen for seven to 10 days, but my patients have been thrilled with the results,” she says.

-“Microneedling or skin needling is a procedure that’s popular in Asia and Europe, and starting to become more popular here in the U.S.,” says Dr. Wu.
+“Micro-needling or skin needling is a procedure that’s popular in Asia and Europe and starting to become more popular here in the U.S.,” says Wu.
 Various devices puncture skin with very fine needles, stimulating collagen production.
-“One recent study showed that skin needling reduced neck wrinkles by increasing collage production,” Wu says.
-“The effect is even better if you apply vitamin A (retinoids) and vitamin C at the same time.”
+Studies have shown that microneedling reduces wrinkles by increasing collagen production.
+“The effect is even better if you apply vitamin A (retinoids) and vitamin C at the same time,” Wu says.

-There are various devices for microneedling, Dermapen being one of the most popular.
-It looks like a roller pen and yields results in a similar fashion to how lasers work—the points of the microneedle pen stamp over skin, microscopically puncturing skin, which the body responds to with an increase in collagen production meant to heal the perceived injury.
+There are various devices for micro-needling, Dermapen being one of the most popular.
+It looks like a roller pen and yields results in a similar fashion to how lasers work—the points of the micro-needle pen stamp over skin, microscopically puncturing skin, which the body responds to with an increase in collagen production meant to heal the perceived injury.

-LED (light emitting diode) is a completely non-invasive type of light therapy that works by interacting with the skin’s cells to stimulate rejuvenation through increased collagen, which in turn results in a reduction of lines and wrinkles, faded scars, diminished age spots, smaller pores, and overall more even skin tone.
+LED (light-emitting diode) is a completely non-invasive type of light therapy that works by interacting with the skin’s cells to stimulate rejuvenation through increased collagen, which in turn results in a reduction of lines and wrinkles, faded scars, diminished age spots, smaller pores, and overall more even skin tone.

 Cosmetic acupuncture is another less invasive way to tighten sagging skin and enhance overall tone.
-It helps to strengthen the muscles below the skin for a more taut appearance, and increases blood flow to these tissues for collagen production.
-Like microneedling and lasers, it works because the minor trauma from the insertion of the needles signals the body to create collagen, resulting in a more elastic and youthful appearance.
+It helps to strengthen the muscles below the skin for a more taut appearance and increases blood flow to these tissues for collagen production.
+Like micro-needling and lasers, it works because the minor trauma from the insertion of the needles signals the body to create collagen, resulting in a more elastic and youthful appearance.

 Products and Home Remedies

 Finally, always use sun protection to prevent premature aging.
-“UV light’s damaging effect adds up over a lifetime and five minutes of exposure a day adds up,” says Zeichner.
+“UV light’s damaging effect adds up over a lifetime, and five minutes of exposure a day adds up,” says Zeichner.
 “An ounce of prevention is worth a pound of repair.”